LangbaseInc/langbase-examples/examples/newsgpt/README.md

 - Smart Highlights: Extract key points, quotes, and insights from articles
 - Prompt Shortcuts: Pre-written prompts for quick newsletter creation

-## How it works

-newsGPT combines cutting-edge AI technologies to deliver relevant and accurate news summaries:

-1. **Web Search**: Uses the Exa API to search for the latest news articles based on your input query
-2. **AI Processing**: Leverages OpenAI's GPT-4.1-mini model to analyze and summarize the articles
-3. **Structured Output**: Returns structured JSON with article summaries, sources, and URLs
-4. **Frontend Display**: Beautifully formatted UI to present the news summary in an easy-to-scan format

 ## Architecture Overview

 This project demonstrates how to build a production-ready AI news tool using: